reshailnaeem/groq-gpt/README.md

 ## Features

-This is a simple Streamlit UI that can use all Groq models in a ChatGPT-like interface.
+This is a simple Streamlit UI to use all Groq chat models in a ChatGPT-like interface.
 It needs a Groq API for that.
 There is a sidebar for modifying temperature, top-p, and maximum tokens.
 It also has the ability to save chat history as a .txt file if needed.

 ## Installation